ksivamuthu/couchbase-mobile-portal/md-docs/_1x/guides/couchbase-lite/native-api/peer-to-peer.md

 ```

 #### Subscriber

+>**COMMENT:** The code to do this is too involved to list in documentation, IMHO.
+Instead we should point people to a demo app.
+(Also, Apple and Google have sample code showing how to use their APIs.) --Jens

 To browse for peers on the network, each implementation has an asynchronous API to get notified as peers go online and offline from the network.
 You must implement the protocol or interface before starting the network discovery.